Hugh Jackman and Sutton Foster put their romance on display at the 2026 Met Gala

 Dubbed as the biggest fashion night of the year, it marks the first time they have gone as a couple.

-Their attendance is a first for Sutton, but not Hugh, who has now been to the Met Gala 10 times.
+Their attendance is a first for Sutton, but not Hugh, who has now attended the Met Gala 10 times.

 This year’s theme is “Costume Art”, and the dress code is “fashion is art”.